Quantization Backdoors to Deep Learning Commercial Frameworks: PQ Backdoor Incorporated with Source-specific Backdoor Variants

 In all previous experiments, we intentionally use a simple small trigger and an input-agnostic backdoor attack.
 This setting, under the threat model of defenses such as Neural Cleanse and STRIP, is tailored for defenses that can readily capture the backdoor behavior if the full-precision model does exhibit.

 It is not non-trivial to perform a stealthier PQ backdoor by incorporating a backdoor variant technique to evade defenses even when they are used to inspect quantized models.
+When training the backdoored model, 50\% poison rate is used, which includes the cover samples---cover samples are those stamped with triggers but retains their ground-truth labels unchanged~\cite{gao2019strip}.
 Specifically, we consider a source-specific PQ backdoor and confirm that it can bypass the evaluated defenses, i.e., Neural Cleanse, STRIP, ABS and MNTD.
 In this setting, the model is ResNet18 and the dataset is CIFAR10.
-The trigger is 6x6 square located at the bottom right corner.
+The trigger is $6\times 6$ square located at the bottom right corner.
 The source class is class 1 and the target class is 0, and all other classes are non-source classes.
 This means the backdoor effect is only triggered when the trigger is stamped with a sample from the source class~1.
 The non-source class sample with a trigger does not have the backdoor effect.
 The attack performance of the source-specific PQ backdoor is detailed in ~\autoref{tab:ssNeuralCleanse} (second row).
 It is clear that the PQ backdoor is still effective.

-The results of four defenses are summarized as follows. \begin{itemize} \item {\bf Neural Cleanse.} As detailed in ~\autoref{tab:ssNeuralCleanse} (third row), we can see the anomaly index of backdoored model regardless of full-precision $M_{\rm rm}$ or quantized $\widetilde{M}_{\rm rm}$ is lower than 2.0, which means the backdoor is undetected. ~\autoref{fig:ssReverseTrigger} shows reverse-engineered triggers, which are erroneous throughout backdoored models. \item {\bf ABS.} As detailed in ~\autoref{tab:ssNeuralCleanse} (fourth row), the Max REASR of backdoored models are close to clean models (both lower than the threshold of 0.88), which cannot be distinguished by the ABS. \item {\bf MNTD.} As detailed in ~\autoref{tab:ssNeuralCleanse} (last row), the AUC is close to 50\% in all cases, which implies that the MNTD determines the backdoored model by random guess. \item {\bf STRIP.} As shown in ~\autoref{fig:ssSTRIP}, the entropy distributions of the trigger inputs and normal inputs given the backoored models heavily overlap, which indicates that the STRIP fails. \end{itemize}
+The results of four defenses are summarized as follows. \begin{itemize} \item {\bf Neural Cleanse.} As detailed in ~\autoref{tab:ssNeuralCleanse} (third row), we can see the anomaly index of backdoored model regardless of full-precision $M_{\rm rm}$ or quantized $\widetilde{M}_{\rm rm}$ is lower than 2.0, which means the backdoor is undetected. ~\autoref{fig:ssReverseTrigger} shows reverse-engineered triggers, which are erroneous throughout backdoored models. \item {\bf ABS.} As detailed in ~\autoref{tab:ssNeuralCleanse} (fourth row), the Max REASR of backdoored models are close to clean models (both lower than the threshold of 0.88), which cannot be distinguished by ABS. \item {\bf MNTD.} As detailed in ~\autoref{tab:ssNeuralCleanse} (last row), the AUC is close to 50\% in all cases, which implies that MNTD determines the backdoored model by random guess. \item {\bf STRIP.} As shown in ~\autoref{fig:ssSTRIP}, the entropy distributions of the trigger inputs and normal inputs given the backoored models heavily overlap, which indicates that STRIP has failed. \end{itemize}

 In summary, the PQ backdoor using advanced backdoor variants trivially bypasses the model inspection against both the front-end full precision model and the quantized model.